cau-se/theodolite/docs/quickstart.md

     theodolite-example-execution   RUNNING   13s        14s
     ```

-    You can get additional information about the current status of an Execution by running:
     Theodolite provides additional information on the current status of an Execution by producing Kubernetes events.
 To see them:

     ```sh